grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

    Example configuration files can be found below.

-1. Restart your Grafana instance (or reload the provisioned files via the Admin API).
+1. Restart your Grafana instance (or reload the provisioned files using the Admin API).

 Here is an example of a configuration file for creating notification policies.